 3. It saves time and money

-Whether you are a parent teaching a child how to do a new skill or chore or a leader handing off an important area of responsibility, the time it takes to teach and mentor those things now will pay off handsomely down the road.
+Whether you are a parent teaching a child a new chore or a leader handing off an important area of responsibility, the time it takes to train and hand off those tasks will pay off handsomely down the road.
 I need to keep a long term, big picture perspective.

-4. Delegating creates opportunities for others to learn and grow
+4. Others to learn and grow

 5. It allows me to focus on less